Mission Valley Athletic League

-The Mission Valley Athletic League (commonly abbreviated MVAL) is a collaboration of eight schools, of which seven are in the Tri-Cities area of Fremont, Newark and Union City, California and one is in Hayward.
+The Mission Valley Athletic League (commonly abbreviated MVAL) is a corporation of eight schools, of which seven are in the Tri-Cities area of Fremont, Newark and Union City, California and one is in Hayward.
 The MVAL is part of the Bay Shore Conference in the North Coast Section (NCS).

 Affiliations

 Participating schools

 There are eight participating schools in this athletic league.
 There are five schools in Fremont: American, Irvington, Kennedy, Mission, and Washington.
 There is one school each in the cities of Hayward, Newark and Union City – Moreau, Newark Memorial and James Logan, respectively.

 Sports affiliations

 In autumn the league sponsors football, girls' and boys' cross-country, girls' tennis, girls' and boys' water polo and girls' volleyball along with girls' golf.
 In winter, the league sponsors girls' and boys' basketball, girls' and boys' soccer, and wrestling.
 In spring, the league sponsors girls' and boys' track and field, baseball, softball, boys' tennis, volleyball, and badminton, and girls' and boys' swimming and golf.